ljupco-todorovski/hse-moscow-ml/README.md

 Section 9 in (James et al 2013) [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/).
 Springer, New York.
 Check also exercises 1-8 in the same section.

-## 7: Artificial neural networks and deep learning
+## 7: Artificial Neural Networks and Deep Learning
 * General intro to ANNs
 * Feed-forward networks and back propagation
 * Towards deep networks: Convolutional networks
 * ANNs in R

-## 8: Complex data types and embeddings
+## 8: Complex Data Types and Embeddings
 * Embeddings for text data, word2vec and doc2vec
 * Embeddings for network data, node2vec
 * Embeddings in R

-## 9: Autoencoders
+## 9: Dimensionality reduction with Autoencoders
 * Autoencoders as general embedding approach
 * Taxonomy of autoencoders: regularization and denoising
 * Autoencoders in R